 In the first large-scale analysis of new systems that evaluate teachers based partly on student test scores, education researchers have found a weak to nonexistent relationship between value-added models (VAM) of teacher performance and the content or quality of classroom instruction.
 This at best tenuous correlation calls into question the appropriateness of using the data in evaluating teachers or improving classroom instruction, the report says.

-This study, conducted by Morgan Polikoff and Andrew Porter and published by the American Education Research Association, is just the latest addition to the mountain of evidence that value-added measures – a collection of statistical techniques used for analyzing student test scores – is an unreliable, cookie-cutter method that leads to unfair and inaccurate performance evaluations of teachers.
+This study, conducted by Morgan Polikoff and Andrew Porter and published by the American Education Research Association, is just the latest addition to the mountain of evidence that value-added teacher evaluation – a collection of statistical techniques used for analyzing student test scores – is an unreliable, cookie-cutter method that leads to unfair and inaccurate performance evaluations.

 Still, as more states design and implement new evaluation systems, the pressure to attach an undue importance on value-added measures is proving hard to resist.
 Thirty-five states and the District of Columbia require “student achievement,” or test scores, to be a “significant” or the “most significant” factor in teacher evaluations.
 Only ten states do not require test scores to be used in teacher evaluations.

 Polikoff and Porter analyzed and evaluated data from 327 fourth and eighth grade math and English teachers in six school districts – New York City, Dallas, Denver, Charlotte-Mecklenburg, Memphis, and Hillsborough County, Florida.
 The data was collected from a larger project funded by the Bill and Melinda Gates Foundation known as the Measures of Effective Teaching (oddly enough. the Gates Foundation also funded the AERA study)